Why It Works

 - A small amount of raw garlic adds pungency that roasted garlic lacks.

 - Dried peppers, such as ñora peppers (or ancho, if you can't find ñoras), give the sauce more depth and complexity.

 Imagine you're an American traveling abroad, and one day you go to a restaurant with American-style hot dogs on the menu.
 You order one, out of curiosity, and receive a wiener stuffed into a crusty roll, topped with Dijon mustard and quick-pickled slaw.
 You can clearly map all of the components to the original it's trying to emulate, and the result might even taste good, but every part of your mouth is screaming, Hoo boy, this is all wrong!

-That, I imagine, is what Spaniards might think eating their nutty romesco sauce in the States.
+That, I imagine, is what Spaniards and Catalonians might think eating their nutty romesco sauce in the States.
 In place of oven-roasted tomatoes, raw ones are routinely substituted.
 Instead of the dark and concentrated flavor of dried peppers, big, sweet roasted fresh red bell peppers find their way into the recipes.
 Then people get creative, adding raw onion and a spice bazaar's worth of seasonings.
 The result looks like romesco sauce, and it kinda tastes like it, but it's not quite right...

 Or maybe it's not that simple.
 Even in Spain, romesco comes in many forms, and each cook has their own way of making it.
 To add to the confusion, "romesco" is often used to describe both the sauce itself and a class of dishes flavored with the sauce, including a pretty spectacular-looking fish stew.*

 *Run a search for romesco de peix, the Catalan name, to see what I'm talking about.